encyclopedia of science fiction

 and keeping pace with population and pollution,

-the new wave was an attempt to find a new approach to the writing of science fiction
+the new wave was an attempt to find a new approach

-with their own view in expressing a social evolution,
+in expressing a social evolution,

 concerning human environment and behaviour